Purpose of this Summary

 Emeritus Faculty Parking

 Emeritus faculty are eligible for an emeritus parking pass, which permits parking in any campus lot (except gated lots) on a space-available basis for an annual fee.
-Contact Parking Services at 315.443.4652 for further information.
+Contact Parking and Transit Services at 315.443.4652 for further information.

 The benefits listed above apply as indicated to retired and emeritus faculty and retired staff members of Syracuse University.
 All benefits programs are subject to change.
 If any discrepancies exist between program-related communications and the Plan Document, the terms and conditions detailed in the Plan Document will control.